Skip to main content

 Network volumes

 Network volumes provide persistent storage that survives worker restarts.
-Use this to share data between endpoint functions with the same network volume attached, or to persist data between runs.
+Each volume is tied to a specific datacenter.
+Use volumes to share data between endpoint functions or to persist data between runs.

 Attaching network volumes

 Attach a network volume using the volume parameter.
-Flash uses the volume name to find an existing volume or create a new one:
+Flash uses the volume name to find an existing volume or create a new one.
+Specify the datacenter parameter to control where the volume is created:

 @Endpoint(